 Size 0 Acrow Prop Maximum Height 1.6m

 Size 3 Acrow prop Maximum Height 3.0m

-C, When calculating and planning a task, a structural engineer/ temporary works designer must give a detailed description of the dimensions and size of steel/permanent support and the maximum measurement of fitting access from propped wall to Acrow prop to ensure the user does not reduce the working load of an eccentrically loaded Acrow prop to a dangerous level.
+C, When calculating and planning a task, a structural engineer/ temporary works designer must give a detailed description of the dimensions and size of steel/permanent support and the maximum measurement of fitting access from propped wall to Acrow prop to ensure the user does not reduce the unknown working load of an eccentrically loaded Acrow prop to a dangerous level.
 It is not possible to support both skins of a cavity wall externally as the majority of the load rests on the internal skin.

-D, A reduced working load is to be used per prop upon wide openings with larger loads above and where the number of impeding props become un-controllable a more suitable method must be used such as props and needles and using the Brick Brace to reduce the load upon bonded brick work and where suitable.
+D, A reduced working load is to be used per prop upon wide openings with larger loads above and where the number of impeding props become un-controllable, a more suitable method must be used such as props and needles and using the Brick Brace to reduce the load upon bonded brick work and where suitable.

 There is no certification, British standard or kite mark available for any temporary masonry support equipment as it’s not a permanent fixture, however scaffolding and Acrow props are also not a permanent fixture and yet both have a British Standard.

 There is nothing more dangerous than endorsement from all parties involved making an agreement and moving goal-posts so that a tongued prop attachment does not require any British Standard or correct and validated testing.
-Yet again collusion has outweighed whistle-blowing at high level when the H.S.E have not seen any further tests to research.
+Yet again collusion has outweighed whistle-blowing at high level when the H.S.E has not seen any further tests to research.